soban-zamir/soban-zamir/README.md

 - 📖 Currently studying at NUST Islamabad

-- ⚡ Antenna Design, RF & Microwave Engineering; fascinated by how the right design can transform modern wireless communication
+- ⚡ Specializing in Antenna Design, RF & Microwave Engineering

-- ✨ Hoping to contribute to the world of wireless through hands-on research and a bit of curiosity-driven tinkering
+- ✨ Hoping to contribute to the world of Antennas

 - 🔭 Down to collaborate on pretty much anything cool! ╭( ๐_๐)╮